sanjeevkumar761/semantic-kernel-agentic-examples/README.md

 # Agent State Management Example

 This project demonstrates how to manage agent state using the Semantic Kernel framework and Azure OpenAI services.
-The example showcases how to set up an AI-powered conversational agent, simulate interactions, and handle state persistence using a custom `StateHandler` class.
+The example showcases how to set up an AI-powered conversational agent, simulate interactions, and handle state persistence using Semantic Kernel `ChatHistoryAgentThread` class and a custom `StateHandler` class.

 ## Features